esphome/esphome-docs/esphomeyaml/guides/faq.rst

 Starting with esphomelib 1.9.0, the esphomelib suite provides `esphomeflasher <https://github.com/OttoWinter/esphomeflasher>`__, a tool to flash ESPs over USB.

 First, you need to get the firmware file to flash.
-For HassIO add-on based installs you can use the ``COMPILE`` button and then press ``Download Binary``.
+For Hass.io add-on based installs you can use the ``COMPILE`` button and then press ``Download Binary``.
 For command line based installs you can access the file under ``<CONFIG_DIR>/<NODE_NAME>/.pioenvs/<NODE_NAME>/firmware.bin``.